 Often times the simplest of questions and/or issues can be resolved by referring to the frequently asked questions section below.
-The most important goal is that my customers are completely satisfied with the products and work, so should you still have a question, inquiry, or comment please feel free to email and I’ll reply in kind.
+Should you still have a question, inquiry, or comment please feel free to email and I’ll reply in kind.

 While I do maintain a waiting list I still continue to accept new projects that are appropriate for my shop and fit within the scope of what I do best.
 It is strongly suggested that you contact the shop to discuss your potential project in order to insure you get exactly what you want/need out of your custom pistol.
 To inquire about a custom project please email… firstname.lastname@example.org